THE APPLICATION AND DOCUMENT DEADLINE FOR THE PhD PROGRAM IS DECEMBER 1ST, 2023, FOR THE MSc PROGRAM IS JANUARY 7TH, 2024

 6. Upload your CV and research proposal/personal statement onto the application system.
 Your statement may be a maximum one page for MSc. applicants, two pages for PhD applicants, minimum 9 point font.
 Please put your name on your statement.
 Your personal statement may include information on your areas of interest in the field, career goals, academic motivation, and any relevant information that is not covered in the online application or your CV.

-7. Please do not send copies of your passport, visas, or any other personal identification documents.
-Please do not send any bank or financial documents.
+7. Please do not send or upload any bank or financial documents.
 We do not require a GRE score.
-Please note that we are unable to print any extra material (ie. writing samples, certificates) for your file, however you may supply a link to such documents in your CV.
+Please note that we are unable to print any extra material (e.g., writing samples, certificates) for your file, however you may supply a link to such documents in your CV.
 There is no additional application for funding.
 All applicants are considered for funding.